FarhanKobir/CreativeCodingMidterm_FarhanKobir/README.md

-# Abstract Representation of the Word
+# Abstract Representation of the Word "Outcast"